NVIDIA DOCA Developer Guide

 Testing

-The container is marked as "privileged", hence it can directly access the HW capabilities of the BlueField DPU.
-This means that once the tested program compiles successfully, it can be directly tested from within the container without the need to copy it to the DPU and running it there.
+The container is marked as "privileged", hence it can directly access the hardware capabilities of the BlueField Platform.
+This means that once the tested program compiles successfully, it can be directly tested from within the container without the need to copy it to BlueField and running it there.

 Publishing